George O'Neill (footballer, born 1942): International career

 In 1973, O'Neill earned two caps with the U.S. national team.
 The first came in a 1–0 loss to Haiti on 3 November 1973.
 The second was another 1–0 loss to Haiti two days later.

 Coaching career

 In 1978, O'Neill was hired to coach the Philadelphia Fever of the Major Indoor Soccer League until he was fired in 1980.
-He then replaced Derek Travis as the assistant coach of the Philadelphia Fury of the NASL.
+He then replaced Derek Trevis as the assistant coach of the Philadelphia Fury of the NASL.
 He spent several years as a coach with the Philadelphia Inter Soccer Club before becoming the interim head coach of the University of Pennsylvania men's soccer team on 18 August 1993 after Steve Baumann resigned.
 He led the team to a 5–10 record before being named to the head coach position.
 He was then hired as the team's head coach in January 1994.
 O'Neill was fired following the 1997 season after he amassed a 28–47–4 record over his five seasons as head coach.